ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

   ...

   ### UPDATE ACTION - update existing blog post ###
-    # notice how you have to parse in an existing resource to the changeset
+    # notice how you have to pass an existing resource in to the changeset
     assert %{
              title: "hello world",
              content: "hello to you too!"